Dorothy Summers 2nd Annual Art Prize, for Healthcare Professionals, Clinical Students and Trainees

 Theme: Art Inspired by or Related to Health Care Education, Experience or Practice

-Open to: All clinical health profession students, trainees and faculty (doctors, nurses, physician assistants, social workers, occupational therapists, etc.), and students.
+Open to: All clinical health profession students, trainees and faculty (doctors, nurses, physician assistants, social workers, occupational therapists, etc.).
 You do not need to be affiliated with Stanford University to enter.

 Accepted Mediums: